spatel1245/BeSocial/README2.md

 <br>

- **BEFORE YOU RUN THE driver.java file:** Run the Schema.sql and Trigger.sql files before running the Driver file.
+ **BEFORE YOU RUN THE Driver.java file:** Run the Schema.sql and Trigger.sql files before running the Driver file.

 <br>